 - The hosting graduate field will need to supply each non-degree graduate applicant a single-use “Application Key” code, which can be obtained from the Graduate School.

-- Next, the applicant should complete the streamlined “Quick Application.”
+- Next, the applicant should complete our abbreviated “Quick Application.”

 - After the applicant has applied, the graduate field will review and admit the applicant and send an offer letter—just like for degree-seeking applicants.
 A sample Non-Degree Admit Letter available to fields upon request.